eliot-portevin/Hues-in-the-Air/Project Documents/NetworkProtocol.md

 Example: START_GAME_LOOP <br>
 Command sent form client to server.
 Client sends this command to server to tell server that client wants to start the game, server then starts the game and sends START_GAME to all clients.

+### GET_FULL_MENU_LISTS
+Signal sent to server to tell server that client wants to get a list of all clients, lobbies and games.
+Used when the client has loaded their menu screen.<br>
+Example: GET_FULL_MENU_LISTS <br>
+Command sent form client to server.
+Client sends this command to server to tell server that client wants to get a list of all clients, lobbies and games,